H1B visa buy car while my visa is not permanent here?

 Does taking Car Loan helps build credit history?

-Yes, that is true.
 You can get a car loan from the car dealer or a credit union easily even if you do not have a credit history.
-Remember that any kind of credit be it car loan or credit card helps you build your history.
+Remember that any kind of credit helps you build your history.

-The only difference is that if you have at-least 4-5 months of history, you can get a pretty good deal on the annual percent rates.
+The only difference is that if you have at-least 4-5 months of history, you can get a lower APR deal on the annual percent rates.
 Else, you might have to pay a little higher.

 If you have any more questions regarding buying a car on H1B visa or L1 work visa, do share them in the comments and I would love to answer to the best of my knowledge.